NDHOMOU/Repo-exercise2/CSS in depth.md

 div
 	margin add(10px, 20px)
 ```
 What is evident in the code above is that first, you have defined a function called ‘add’ and passed the variables ‘a’ and ‘b’ inside it.
 You added some functionality inside the function.
 In this case, you add the two values a and b with the ‘+’ or addition operator.
 Once you’ve done that, instead of assigning a value to the ‘margin’ property, you pass the function add with numeric pixel values passed to it.
-The output of this code will yield to a form ‘margin 30px’ after compilation.
+The output of this code will yield to a form ‘`margin 30px`’ after compilation.

 These functions are useful when adding color gradation or creating advanced geometric shapes on your web page.